AzadehJafariML/MarmoMind/README.md

 things at once.
 I counld not keep monitoring the animal and the experimental conditions (subject arousal, its movements or active vocalization, whether the task was actually engaging it, and ...) and at the same time pull each run off the scanner, convert it, check it, and decide whether it is clean.
 So the preprocessing and quality control always happened after one whole day, sometimes too late!
 A run that was contaminated partway through would only reveal itself once I sat down to process the session and analyze data (typically the day after experiment day), and by then the scanner time was already spent.
 That waste of time (and $) was what I wanted to fix.

 Although the idea of MarmoMind initiated in early years of my Ph.D., I conceived MarmoMind in May 2026, just after finishing my Ph.D. in April 2026.
-It pulls together skills I had built up separately over the years (my B.Sc. in electronics engineering [4.5 year], my M.Sc. in data engineering [3 years], and my Ph.D. in computational neuroscience [4.5 years]) and had never combined in one place: the background in engineering, the applied machine learning I worked through during my M.Sc. and Ph.D. where i **applied different ML mothods to analyze medical (clinical/preclinical) data**, and the deep learning I applied in my most recent publication (*Imaging Neuroscience*, under review), where I **fine-tuned** a pre-trained DeepLabCut model (ResNet50) for markerless tracking by defining and comparing multiple landmark configurations and selecting the one that gave the most robust tracking for my subsequent analysis.
+It pulls together skills I had built up separately over the years (my B.Sc. in electronics engineering [4.5 year], my M.Sc. in data engineering [3 years], and my Ph.D. in computational neuroscience [4.5 years]) and had never combined in one place: the background in engineering, the applied machine learning I worked through during my M.Sc. and Ph.D. where I applied **different ML mothods** to analyze medical (clinical/preclinical) data, and the **deep learning** I applied in my most recent publication (*Imaging Neuroscience*, under review), where I **fine-tuned** a pre-trained DeepLabCut model (ResNet50) for pose estimation and facial landmark detection in over 100 in-scanner-recorded videos for an auditory task by **defining and comparing multiple landmark configurations** and selecting the one that gave the most robust tracking for my subsequent analysis.
 None of those on their own solved the problem in front of me.
 Putting them together, around a problem I had actually lived, did.

-I am not claiming nobody has ever automated parts of an imaging pipeline.
+I am not claiming nobody has ever automated parts of an data analysis pipeline.
 What is mine is the origin and the approach: this grew out of a problem I faced firsthand at the lab, and I designed and implemented it in my own way, with my own experience in working with live animal subjects and my own judgement about where a human must stay in the loop.
 The design decisions throughout are mine; I directed and reasoned through the whole architecture.

 ## The governing principle

 Log and convert every run first; judge quality after.
-Scanner time was already spent, so every functional run gets logged to the sheet and converted to NIfTI no matter how it looks.
+Scanner time was already spent, so every functional run gets logged to the summary sheet and converted to NIfTI no matter how it looks.
 Only the quality judgement is conditional.
 This means a bad run is still recorded and still on disk in a standard form and I never silently lose a run, I only sort it.